adobe-apiplatform/umapi-client.py/v3/index.md

 Before you can use the UMAPI client, you must set up a project in the [Adobe Developer Console](https://developer-stage.adobe.com/console/) and add the User Management API.
-This creates an integration which contains credentials that are used to authenticate API calls.
+This creates an integration which contains credentials used to authenticate the client and authorize API calls.

 The [Developer Console
 documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/)